Mike Conley (boxer)

-Mike Conley (27 September 1860 – 14 March 1920) was a late 1800s professional heavyweight boxer.
+Mike Conley (27 September 1860 – 14 March 1920) was a late 19th-century professional heavyweight boxer.
 He was born in Towanda, Pennsylvania, but resided in Ithaca, New York, where he was known as the "Ithaca Giant".
 He was described as a bona fide heavyweight with a "heavyweight" punch.
 He was reportedly the Heavyweight Champion of the Northwest.
 His greatest weakness as a boxer was said to be his lack of boxing finesse.
 An image of Conley is widely used in Internet memes commonly referred to as "Overly Manly Man".